-Never studied religion?
-Not religious?
-It doesn’t matter.
-This course is designed for anyone to explore important questions we have about creation, life and beliefs.
+Whatever your background or beliefs, this course is designed for anyone interested in exploring important questions we have about creation, life and faith.
 Study the subject on its own, or as part of a teaching qualification.

-Joining us on field trips and in guest lecturers, you’ll explore practices as they are lived in the 21st century and understand how religion interfaces with society and culture.
+Joining us on field trips and in guest lectures, you’ll explore practices as they are lived in the 21st century and understand how religion interfaces with society and culture.
 When you graduate, you’ll be able to show employers your understanding of diversity and difference, as well as empathy and sensitivity towards different religions.

 Never studied religion?
 It doesn’t matter – and you don’t have to be religious either.
 This course is designed for anyone who wants to explore important questions humans have about creation, life and beliefs.
 You’ll cover all of the major world religions, as well as non-religious expressions of spirituality and the rise of digital religion.
 We’ll help you understand how beliefs and practices are lived in the 21st century and how religion interfaces with society and culture.